Molly Picon: Career

 Picon had a bit part in the 1948 film The Naked City as the woman running a news-stand and soda fountain towards the climax of the film.
-Her first major Anglophonic role in the movies was in the film version of Come Blow Your Horn (1963), with Frank Sinatra.
+Her first major Anglophonic role in the movies was in the film version of Come Blow Your Horn (1963), with Frank Sinatra, a role which earned her a nomination for a Golden Globe Award for Best Actress - Comedy or Musical.
 One of her best-known film roles was as Yente the Matchmaker in the 1971 film adaptation of the Broadway hit Fiddler on the Roof.

 Picon appeared as Molly Gordon in an episode of CBS's Gomer Pyle, USMC and had a recurring role as Mrs. Bronson in the NBC police comedy Car 54, Where Are You?.
 In the comedy For Pete's Sake (1974), she appeared as an elderly madam ("Mrs. Cherry") who arranges a disastrous stint for Barbra Streisand on a job as a call girl.
 She later had television roles as Mother Mishkin in the third episode of Vega$, a role on the soap opera Somerset and appeared in a few episodes of The Facts of Life as Natalie's grandmother.
-Picon's final role was as Roger Moore's mother in the comedies Cannonball Run and its sequel Cannonball Run II in 1981 and 1984, respectively.
+Picon appeared on the ABC program Young People's Specials in an episode entitled "Grandma Didn't Wave Back".
+In 1983, Picon's turn on the program would earn her a nomination for a Daytime Emmy Award for Outstanding Performer in Children's Programming.
+Her final film roles were as Roger Moore's mother, Mrs. Goldfarb, in the screwball comedies Cannonball Run and Cannonball Run II, in 1981 and 1984, respectively.